-Whenever a gecko is falling, it twists its tail into a right angle so that the animal lands on its feet.
+Whenever a gecko is falling, it twists its tail at a right angle so that the animal lands on its feet.
 It only takes 100 milliseconds for geckos to direct their tail in such a way.

 29. Geckos primarily only eat bugs.

-Which classifies them as insectivores.
+This classifies them as insectivores.

 30. They eat other smaller creatures, too.